 TGax Editor: Change the paragraph below of this subclause as follows (#CID 22279, 22280):

-NOTE 3—The Trigger frame can also be a TRS Control subfield contained in a frame(#mdr) carried in a DL MU PPDU, provided that the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU and is recommended to allocate enough resources in subsequent Trigger frames sent during the TWT SP so that the STA can send as much as possible of the data reported in the BSR.(#20125)
+NOTE 3—The Trigger frame can be replaced by an MPDU containing a TRS Control subfield provided that the MPDU is carried in a DL MU PPDU and the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU.
+In this case, the AP is recommended to allocate enough resources in subsequent Trigger frames sent during the TWT SP so that the STA can send as much as possible of the data reported in the BSR.(#22279, 22280) (#20125)

 The TWT scheduling AP shall set the Flow Type field to 1 to indicate an unannounced TWT.
 Otherwise, it shall set the Flow Type field to 0 to indicate an announced TWT.